mpellegrini/drools-healthcare/README.md

 ### BUILD AND RUN

-This demo relies on maven and java so please make sure that both are installed in your environment.
+This demo relies on Maven 3.0.2 or higher and Java 7 or higher so please make sure that both are installed in your environment.

 To build and run the demo: